django/deps/draft/0010-new-governance.rst

 * A history of participation in Django's development outside of contributions merged to the <https://github.com/django/django/>
   repository.
-This may include, but is not restricted to: participation in discussions on the django-developers mailing list;
+This may include, but is not restricted to:

+  * Participation in discussions on the django-developers mailing list

-  reviewing and offering feedback on pull requests in the Django source repository; and assisting in triage and management of the Django bug tracker.
+  * Reviewing and offering feedback on pull requests in the Django source-code repository

+  * Assisting in triage and management of the
+    Django bug tracker.

 * A history of recent engagement with the direction and development of Django.
 Such engagement MUST have occurred within a period of no